aurosevic/student-strike/src/content/stranice/en/o-blokadama.md

+---
+title: About the Blockades | Student blockades
+---
 # About the Blockades

 The collapse of the canopy at the Railway Station in Novi Sad on Friday, November 1, 2024, at 11:52, killed 15 people.
 The death of innocent victims caused collective sorrow.
 Citizens paused in the streets at 11:52AM to honor the victims with a 15-minute silence.
 People in Serbia continue to gather regularly in various locations across the country, always at the same time – 11:52.